Contact process with viral load: Discussion

-Since the Markov structure is still present, we can study long-time behaviour of the CPVL via the invariant laws of the systems.
-We would like to further study the properties of these laws, for example, for $a\in(0,1)$ it is not clear if a non-trivial upper invariant law concentrating on $\N^V$ exists or not.
+Since the Markov structure is still present, we can use it to study the long-time behaviour of the CPVL which is described by the invariant laws of the system.
+We would like to further study the properties of these laws, for example, for $a\in(0,1)$ it is not clear if a non-trivial upper invariant law concentrating on $\N_0^V$ exists or not.
 In general, it would be desirable to study the connection between survival probability and the upper invariant law.
 Since there is no self-duality relation, it is not clear how to do this.
 Beyond the framework, considered in this article, one could model the viral load with a more general branching structure, which allows not only binary branch events, or consider a viral load with values in $\IR_+$, which evolves according to a diffusion process that is absorbing in $0$.

 The CPLI is interesting not only because of the dual relation to the CPVL, but also on its own.
 For example, it can also be interpreted as a reactive dormancy model in a spatially structured population, where dormant individuals turn active again on their own or due to an active neighbour which activates them.
 Here again $\birth,\death$ chosen as in Example~\ref{ex:BirthDeathProcess} are of particular interest.
 If there is no interaction between neighbours, then it is clear that time an individual stays dormant follows a power-law distribution.
 Is this preserved if an interaction is introduced?
 How does the distribution of the reactivation times of dormant particles depend on $\lambda$?